 So, what does this mean for the Girl Scouts of America?
-Some might argue that the Boy Scouts are taking away from their membership, but the Girl Scouts disagree.
+Some might think that the Boy Scouts are taking away from their membership, but the Girl Scouts disagree.

-The Boy Scouts of America also says that it shouldn’t impact the Girl Scouts.
+The Boy Scouts of America also says that the changes shouldn’t impact Girl Scouts.

 “Girl Scouts is a separate organization and an entirely different thing,” Meade says.
 “It really shouldn’t affect Girl Scouts.
 There isn’t any reason they can’t do both.”

-Some girls, like Courtney, enjoy Boy Scouts better and that’s OK.
-The important thing is that the girls are getting to choose which one they want to be a part of – a choice they haven’t had until now.
+Some girls, like Courtney, enjoy Boy Scouts better, and that’s OK, too.
+Leaders seem to agree that the important thing is that girls are getting to choose which one they want.

 “I’m very happy that the Boy Scouts are finally allowing the girls to be in great leadership roles,” Enhis says.
 “It’s a wonderful program and they now have great opportunities that only boys had before.”